The Gate — A Structural Analysis

 III.
 The Argument Cannot Fully Account for Its Own Possibility

-If the mechanisms described in Stages I–VII reliably produce confusion, the argument must explain how lucidity arises at all.
+If the mechanisms described in Stages I–VII reliably produce and reproduce confusion, the argument must explain how lucidity arises at all.
 The current framework identifies crisis as the primary empirical correlate of lucidity, and gestures toward philosophical accounts (Camus's revolt, Heidegger's Angst, Murdoch's attention).
-But it does not offer a systematic theory of how or why the structural tendency toward confusion fails in specific cases.
+But it does not offer a systematic theory of how or why the reproductive cycle fails in specific cases.
 Completing it would likely require integrating developmental psychology, contemplative practice research, and a more detailed account of the conditions under which second-order desires (Frankfurt) successfully override first-order mimetic impulses.
-The argument knows more about how confusion works than about how clarity does.
+The argument knows more about how confusion reproduces than about how clarity emerges.

 Works Cited